jongpie/NebulaLogger/README.md

         </tr>
         <tr>
             <td>Future Releases</td>
-            <td>Slower release cycle: new package versions will only be released once new enhancements & bugfixes have been tested and code is stabilized</td>
+            <td>Faster release cycle: new patch versions are released (e.g., `v4.4.x`) for new enhancements & bugfixes that are merged to the `main` branch in GitHub</td>
-            <td>Slower release cycle: new package versions will only be released once new enhancements & bugfixes have been tested and code is stabilized</td>
+            <td>Slower release cycle: new minor versions are only released (e.g., `v4.x`) once new enhancements & bugfixes have been tested and code is stabilized</td>
-            <td>New enhancements & bugfixes will be immediately available in GitHub</td>
+            <td>Faster release cycle: new enhancements & bugfixes will be immediately available in GitHub</td>
         </tr>
         <tr>
             <td>Public Apex Methods</td>